RogerGMarch/YOLO-3D/README.md

 # YOLO-3D

-A real-time 3D object detection system that combines YOLOv11 for object detection with Depth Anything v2 for depth estimation to create pseudo-3D bounding boxes and bird's eye view visualization.
+A real-time 3D object detection system that combines YOLOv11 for object and pose detection with Depth Anything v2 for depth estimation to create pseudo-3D bounding boxes and bird's eye view visualization.

 ## Features